 James Madison University is located in Harrisonburg, Virginia, a small town nestled into the Shenandoah Valley of western Virginia.
-The public university offers 115 different degree programs at all major levels:
+The university offers 115 different degrees at all major levels:

 - educational specialist

-James Madison University is well known for being a beautiful campus.
+James Madison University is well known for being a beautiful campus with a great outdoor program.
 Although it’s surrounded by mountains, active and adventurous students are sure to love that the campus also houses its own indoor climbing gym.

 11. Georgia Institute of Technology

 Georgia Institute of Technology, better known as Georgia Tech, has been a top research institution since its founding during the Reconstruction.
 Today, Georgia Tech is ranked by U.S. News & World Report as the 8th best public school in the country.
 Times Higher Education also ranked it 35th in its list of the best universities in the world.
 The Institute is especially well regarded for its programs in engineering and business.
 Despite its Atlanta location, Georgia Tech is an outdoorsy campus that fully embraces its proximity to the Appalachians.
 Students have myriad recreational spots to enjoy.
 These include:

 - Steward Springs

 - Howards’ Waterfall

 Kayaking and caving are both popular pastimes for students.